 Kathryn Tully is a British freelance journalist and editor who covers the arts, business, finance and travel from New York.
 She recently returned from an 18-month road trip around the US and Canada in a travel trailer with her husband, Shane, and rescue cat, Sonny.
 She has a separate blog and Instagram account devoted to this adventure.

-Words she has put in a row have appeared in the Financial Times, The Economist, The New York Observer, The Guardian, The Times of London, Forbes Magazine, Art + Auction Magazine and Worth Magazine, among others.
+She has written for the Financial Times, The Economist, Smithsonian.com, The New York Observer, The Guardian and Forbes Magazine, among others.
 She writes the Priceless blog for Forbes about the market for art and other collectibles and has contributed to a BBC.com column on collecting trends.
 She formerly wrote the weekly Loot column for the US edition of Metro Newspaper, where she profiled people who had changed careers and covered personal finance news.